smartsheet/smartsheet-python-sdk/CONTRIBUTING.md

 # Contributing to Smartsheet Python SDK

+## Issue First Approach

+**All contributions to the Smartsheet Python SDK must begin with a GitHub Issue.** This includes bug fixes, new features, and documentation improvements.

+For detailed guidance on creating effective issues that work well with both human reviewers and AI-powered Cloud Agents, see our [Issue First documentation](ISSUE-FIRST.md).

 ## Did you find a bug?

 - **Send all security related bugs to our maintainer email, <sdk-python@smartsheet.com>**.